rancher/local-path-provisioner/README.md

 In addition `volumeBindingMode: Immediate` can be used in  StorageClass definition.

 Please note that `nodePathMap` and `sharedFileSystemPath` are mutually exclusive.
 If `sharedFileSystemPath` is used, then `nodePathMap` must be set to `[]`.

+`folderExpression` You can customize expressions produced by folders. pvcName,namespace,pvName are now supported.
+The default expression is {{.pvName}}-{{.namespace}}-{{.pvcName}}

+Of course, you can also set the currently used folder name by injecting the pvc annotation `rancher.io/customFolderName` value.
+Note that this may cause multiple pvc to use the same directory

 ##### Rules
 The configuration must obey following rules: